 Old houses are filled with character and possibility.
 Whether you are turning a century home into a thing of beauty or you are are a first time home buyer, making your first step into the real estate market can be a real undertaking and sometimes come with unforeseen issues.
 One issue in particular is knob and tube wiring.
-Knob and tube wiring was used from the late 1800’s to the early 1940’s.
+This wiring was used from the late 1800’s to the early 1940’s.
 It consists of single-insulated copper wires (conductors).
-As the wiring passes through stud cavities and joists, it passes through porcelain insulating tubes bringing dangerous electrical feeds to all of your light fixtures, plugs and switches.
+As the wiring goes through the joists, it passes through porcelain insulating tubes.
+This allows dangerous electrical feeds to all of your light fixtures, plugs and switches.

 What are the Dangers of Knob & Tube?

 Knob and tube wiring is an out dated system.
-In the 1940’s it was recognized as the cheapest way to wire your house and today our standards have changed, our knowledge has grown and we can wire your house more safely then they ever could in the 1940’s.
-Here are a couple of reasons why knob and tube wiring is an antiquated form of wiring and should not be used to power any portion of your home.
+In the 1940’s it was recognized as the cheapest way to wire your house and today our standards have changed.
+Our knowledge has grown and we can wire your house more safely then they ever could in the 1940’s.
+Here are a couple of reasons why you should not use this type of wiring to power any portion of your home.

-- The knob and tube wiring system permits the use of in-line splices in walls without a junction box.
+- This wiring system permits the use of in-line splices in walls without a junction box.
 Junction boxes are specifically uses for your safety.
 They offer a protected environment where spliced wired can be reconnected on contained.
 If wires spark without a junction box, you will be in danger of starting a house fire.

-- The knob and tube wiring system never included a safety grounding conductor.
-Ground conductors provide an alternate route for electricity to flow when encountering an electrical spike which in turn allows the breakers in your panel to trip and stop the flow of electricity.
+- This wiring system never included a safety grounding conductor.
+Ground conductors provide an alternate route for electricity to flow when encountering an electrical spike.
+Which in turn, allows the breakers in your panel to trip and stop the flow of electricity.
 With out them again, could result in electrical fires in your home.

 The other major problem is if the knob and tube has become a mix of old and new wiring making it a hazardous combination due to improper modifications.
 Some people have gone to such lengths as to splice new wiring onto old wiring to get away with replacing the entire system.